Please contact the appropriate library personnel with questions regarding any of these services.

 Location: 2nd floor of library, to the right of the stairwell

-Features: large oval table that seats up to 12 (along with space for additional seating), and a small stationary white board.
+Features: large configurable table that seats up to 12 (along with space for additional seating), and a small stationary white board.

 Lecture Classroom (233)